kokkiralaabhinav/Fest-Tracking-Management-of-IIITDMJ/README.md

-# ✨ Telugu Health  ✨
+# ✨ SYKNET SERVICES  ✨

 This is a web based application developed for skynet services